 The results of EPAA’s survey revealed that 42% of participants had experienced negative comments from colleagues based on inaccurate and outdated gender stereotypes.

 The issues raised by survey participants ranged from colleagues questioning their ability to perform the role to a satisfactory standard because of their gender, to people making assumptions about their sexuality because of the outdated cultural stereotype of the EA/PA role being a female career choice.

-At EPAA, we believe a better gender ratio will make for an enriched profession and our mission is simple – we want to inspire boys and men to see the profession as a credible career choice and remove the stereotypes associated with the roles under the administrative umbrella.
+We hope to inspire boys and men to see the profession as a credible career choice and remove the stereotypes associated with the roles under the administrative umbrella.

 Unfortunately, some of these issues appear to be deeply engrained in the business cultures, as one of our survey participants highlighted: “(One) agency refused to meet as I was not ‘a girl’.
 (For) other roles I have been told they want ‘a pretty face’…”.

 To read the full report please click on the image below.

 We have to look up your RSVP in order to change itFind my RSVP

 The cookie settings on EPAA.ORG.UK are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.